patricklaf/SNMP/README.md

 ## Limitations
 - Message size is limited to 512 bytes
 - SequenceBER is limited to 16 objects, so 8 variables (OID and value)
-- OctetString is limited to 128 octets
+- OctetString is limited to 128 bytes
 - ObjectIdentifier is limited to 63 chars null-terminated string

 These limitations should be removed in future releases.

 ## TODO
-- Use dynamic allocation for buffers (Message, OctetString and ObjectIdntifier)
+- Use dynamic allocation for buffers (Message, OctetString and ObjectIdentifier)
 - Use vector for dynamic arrays (SequenceBER)

 ## Acknowledgements